8 Must-Experience Activities for Families in Chestnut Hill

 5. Get your fro-yo fix at Chill on the Hill.

 Once you’ve worked up an appetite, treat yourselves at this self-serve frozen yogurt spot.
 With flavors from coconut and pomegranate to classic chocolate and vanilla, there’s a sweet fix for all tastes at Chill on the Hill – and toppings galore!
 Add rainbow sprinkles, gummy bears, fresh fruit, crushed Oreos or whatever you’re craving from the candied buffet.

 6. See a show at Stagecrafters Theater.

 Have teenagers?
 Take them out for a night of entertainment at this non-profit theater in the heart of Chestnut Hill.
 The Stagecrafters put on five theatrical productions per season, with a wide range of shows from Shakespeare classics to contemporary plays.
 Come fall, don’t miss neighborhood-favorite tradition Halloween Scary Stories, including a show geared toward younger audiences.

 Chestnut Hill is known as Philadelphia’s Garden District, and the neighborhood’s full schedule of special events gives you new ways to enjoy the landscape no matter the season.
-Save the date for the annual Home and Garden Festival on Sunday, May 3 (rain date: May 17), or Fall for the Arts Festival in the fall, and take advantage of extended store hours and dining specials on First Fridays all year.
+Save the date for the annual Home and Garden Festival on the first Sunday in May or Fall for the Arts Festival in the early fall, and take advantage of extended store hours and dining specials on other special dates.
 Throughout summer, bring the family (and blankets and lawn chairs) to Pastorius Park for free outdoor activities organized by the Chestnut Hill Community Association.
 Food trucks roll up for Movies Under the Stars and the Pastorius Park Summer Concert Series!